mjordan/islandora_repository_reports/README.md

    * Within the .services.yml file, the service ID must be in the form `islandora_repository_reports.datasource.xxx`, where `xxx` is specific to the plugin.
 This pattern ensures that the plugin will show up in the list of media formats reports in the select list in the reports form.
 1. a plugin class file that implements the `MediaFormatsReportsDataSourceInterface` interface.
    * The plugin's `getData()` method needs to return an associative array containing formatname => count members.
+1. Optionally, a .module file containing any standard Drupal hook implementations.
+For example, data source plugins can add form elements to the report selector form.
+See the comments in the random data source plugin's .module file for more information.

 ## Current maintainer